practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

 player guesses an incorrect path, have the arrow to bounce into a random room.
 If the arrow ends up hitting the player because of this, they lose!

+* Make it harder to guess the connections between rooms by randomizing the room numbers for each new game while keeping the overall shape the same.

 * Try out one of the alternative cave layouts described in Gregory Yob's followup publication about [Wumpus 2][atari-2].

+* Add new hazards of your own, or other types of game objects that are beneficial, or provide some more depth to the story.

+* Implement a solver bot that plays the game automatically.

 * Build a better user interface for the game, either improving the text-based UI or attempting something using a GUI or web-based interface.
 You should only need to edit the `Wumpus::Narrator` and `Wumpus::Console` objects in order to replace the current interface.

-* Add new hazards of your own, or other types of game objects that are beneficial, or provide some more depth to the story.

 * Keep the game behavior the same, but try out a different design than the one I provided here and/or improve the test suite.